- Student Conduct

-Every October, UTEP publishes and distributes an annual report of campus security policies and crime statistics to all current students and employees, provides copies of the report to applicants for enrollment or employment upon request, and submits a copy of the report to the Secretary of Education upon request.
-The annual campus crime statistics report references crimes which occur on the campus property owned or controlled by UTEP or unobstructed public areas immediately adjacent to or running through the campus.
-Statistics for off-campus buildings or property owned by the University are also reported when such statistics are available from local police departments.
+Every October, UTEP publishes and distributes to all current students and employees an annual report of campus security policies and crime statistics, provides copies of the report to applicants for enrollment or employment upon request, and submits a copy of the report to the Secretary of Education upon request.
+The annual campus crime statistics report references crimes which occur on the campus property owned or controlled by UTEP or unobstructed public areas immeadiately adjacent to or running through the campus.
+Statistics for off-campus buildings or property owned by the University also reported when such statistics are available from local police departments.

-In addition, UTEP publishes in the annual security report its policy regarding sex-related offenses, including sexual assault prevention programs, education programs to promote awareness of sex offenses, administrative disciplinary procedures and sanctions for offenders, missing student statistics, counseling and student services for victims, and fire statistics.
+In addition, UTEP publishes in the annual security report its policy regarding sex-related offenses, including sexual-assault prevention programs, education programs to promote awareness of sex offenses, administrative disciplinary procedures and sanctions for offenders, missing person statistics, counseling and student services for victims, and fire statistics.
 For crime and fire statistics, please visit http://admin.utep.edu/Default.aspx?tabid=37475 and select the current crime or fire log.

 To the extent provided by applicable law, no person shall be excluded from participation in, denied benefits of, or be subject to discrimination under any program or activity sponsored or conducted by The University of Texas at El Paso on the basis of race, color, national origin, religion, sex, age, genetic information, veteran status, disability, sexual orientation, or gender identity.